haileytapia/portfolio/ENC4293StyleSheet.md

 {: .about }
 > As a Technical Editor for ENC4293 (Documentation and Project Management) at UCF, I created the following guidelines for students to follow when writing their final project chapters.

+To navigate this page, select one of the following links:

+- TOC
+{:toc}

 ## Managing and Collaborating on Documents Using Google Docs

 Google Docs is a cloud-based service that allows for easy access and collaboration from anywhere with an internet connection.
 Use Google Docs to manage and collaborate on style guide related tasks.